AdobeDocs/dynamic-media-classic.en/contributing.md

 ### Create a pull request {#create-a-pull-request}

 If you see a problem and know exactly how to fix it, consider creating a pull request.
-Pull requests allow you to make your own edits to the documentation, which are then reviewed for inclusion by a documentation team member.
+Pull requests let you make your own edits to the documentation and a documentation team member reviews it for inclusion.
 To make your suggested changes and create the pull request, select **[!UICONTROL Edit this page]** at the top right of the navigation panel on any page.

-All pull requests must be accompanied by a signed [contributor license agreement or CLA](https://opensource.adobe.com/cla.html).
+A signed [contributor license agreement or CLA](https://opensource.adobe.com/cla.html) must accompany all pull requests.
 This workflow gives Adobe permission to redistribute your contributions as part of the project.
-You only submit an Adobe CLA one time, so if you submitted one previously, you are set.
+You can only submit an Adobe CLA one time, so if you submitted one previously, you are set.

 ### Quick video introduction